MIFisheriesScience/MIFisheriesScience.github.io/_pages/6003AssignmentGuide.md

 author_profile: false
 ---

-** I am redesigning the grading scheme somewhat.
-The major assignment will proceed largely as described.
-Remainder TBD **

-10% of your course grade is earned by participation.
-Just show up, be yourself, and participate!
+10% of your course grade is earned by participation in in-class activities and assignments.

 The remainder will be earned by completing assignments.
 These fall into three categories: